-- Ecker Business Training Center (BTC) Currently, the BTC occupies 14,247 gross square feet in the Gateway Building.
-With increased demands from growing businesses in Howard County and the surrounding counties, the space needs to be increased.
-The space that HCC occupies in the Gateway Building is owned by the county.
-The college is currently working with the Howard County Economic Development Authority to plan for the redevelopment of the Gateway Building. - Land Acquisition The main academic core of the college is located on the north side of campus.
-During the completion of the 2015-2025 facilities master plan, the 10-year plan addressed expansion on the south end of campus.
-The college's exterior periphery is surrounded by streams and buffers, floodplains, and wetlands.
-Based on the existing grounds and infrastructure, the college is landlocked with no parcel of real property that has access or egress.
-The college will continue to investigate available parcels surrounding the campus in order to address its challenges with growth and development. - Laurel College Center (Regional Higher Education Center) The Laurel College Center resulted from a unique joint initiative between Prince George's and Howard Community Colleges to make higher education and continuing education more accessible to the residents of Laurel and the surrounding area.
+- Charles I. Ecker Business Training Center (BTC) at the Maryland Innovation Center Currently, the BTC occupies 14,247 gross square feet in the Maryland Innovation Center.
+With increased needs from growing businesses in Howard County and the surrounding counties, additional space is justified to effectively serve the county and meet the demand.
+The space that HCC occupies in the center is owned by the county and the college is currently working with the Howard County Economic Development Authority with the redevelopment of the Maryland Innovation Center. - Laurel College Center (Regional Higher Education Center) The Laurel College Center resulted from a unique joint initiative between Prince George's and Howard Community Colleges to make higher education and continuing education more accessible to the residents of Laurel and the surrounding area.
 With the success of the facility, the center acquired additional space and now occupies 48,871 square feet of the building.
-While the existing facility meets the college's current needs, the college continues to consider future spatial opportunities and partnership opportunities with other four-year institutions.
+While the existing facility meets the college's current needs, the college continues to consider future partnership opportunities with other four-year institutions.

-&lt;sup>1 Enrollment Projections 2018-2027 Maryland Public Colleges and Universities, Maryland Higher Education Commission, July 2018
+1 Enrollment Projections 2020-2029 Maryland Public Colleges and Universities, Maryland Higher Education Commission, July 2020

-&lt;sup>2 FY19 Spending Affordability Advisory Committee Report, Howard County, Maryland, March 2018
+2 FY21 Spending Affordability Advisory Committee Report, Howard County, Maryland, February 2020

-&lt;sup>3 MACC Prioritization Data FY20, Maryland Association of Community Colleges, August 2018
+3 MACC Prioritization Data FY22, Maryland Association of Community Colleges, August 2020